-We handle charges of 2C:35-10A, which is drug possession on frequent basis.
+We handle charges of 2C:35-10A, which is drug possession on a frequent basis.
 Most often we are dealing with possession of under 50 grams of marijuana.
-However we also see many cases of possession of Heroin and Cocaine.
-Recently we are seeing more cases of Hash Wax, due to its odorless properties.
-We usually see an accompanying charge of Drug Paraphernalia under 39:36-2 for a number of items that are found with drugs such as syringes, rolling papers, grinders, wax folds, straws, rubber bands and the list goes on.
+However, we also see many cases of possession of heroin and cocaine.
+Recently we are seeing more cases of hash wax, due to its odorless properties.
+We usually see an accompanying charge of drug paraphernalia under 39:36-2 for a number of items that are found with drugs such as syringes, rolling papers, grinders, wax folds, straws, rubber bands, and the list goes on.
 We also see many charges of distribution under 2C:35-5 when the quantity exceeds personal consumption.

 How Is A Drug Charge Determined To Be Either A Misdemeanor Or A Felony?

 2C:35-10A(4) is possession of marijuana under 50 grams.
-This is the only charge that is statutorily handled as a Disorderly Persons offense in the Municipal Court with a sentence range of up to 6 months in County Jail and 2 year license revocation.
-All other drug possession charges are under the jurisdiction of the Superior Court as criminally indictable offenses, aka Crimes.
-Crimes (for heroin, cocaine, etc.).
-Those matters are graded as 4th -2nd degree crimes.
-A 4th Degree crime carries up to 18 months in prison, 3rd Degree carries 3-5 years in prison, 2nd degree carries 5-10 years in prison.
-All Criminal drug possession cases carry a license suspension and fines of $1,000-$25,000.
+This is the only charge that is statutorily handled as a disorderly persons offense in the municipal court with a sentence range of up to six months in county jail and two-year license revocation.
+All other drug possession charges are under the jurisdiction of the superior court as criminally indictable offenses, aka crimes (for heroin, cocaine, etc.).
+Those matters are graded as fourth- to second-degree crimes.
+A fourth-degree crime carries up to 18 months in prison, third degree carries three to five years in prison, second degree carries five to 10 years in prison.
+All criminal drug possession cases carry a license suspension and fines of $1,000-$25,000.

-In some cases a matter which provides for a Criminal Indictment will be downgraded by the County Prosecutor and treated as a disorderly person’s offense instead.
+In some cases, a matter that provides for a criminal indictment will be downgraded by the county prosecutor and treated as a disorderly person’s offense instead.

 What Is An Unlawful Controlled Substance?

-Certain compounds are categorized as a “controlled dangerous substance”, also referred to as CDS, under NJ law.
-When a drug is classified in this manner, it cannot be possessed, sold or distributed except as provided by law.
+Certain compounds are categorized as a “controlled dangerous substance,” also referred to as CDS, under New Jersey law.
+When a drug is classified in this manner, it cannot be possessed, sold, or distributed except as provided by law.
 Drugs are deemed CDS when they are susceptible to abuse thereby warranting regulation by the state and law enforcement.
-Drug Schedules in NJ

 There are five (5) CDS schedules set forth under New Jersey law.
 The schedules are as follows: